 The full electoral register is open to public inspection but by law it can only be viewed under our supervision.

-Only certain people and organisations can have copies of the electoral register, and they can only use it for specified purposes.
+Only certain people and organisations can have copies of the full electoral register and they can only use it for specified purposes.
 These include electoral purposes, the prevention and detection of crime and checking your identity when you have applied for credit.

 The register is only available for inspection by arrangement with Electoral Services staff at our offices at St Austell.